Skip to main content

 }

-In this step, you retrieve the attestation required to complete the CCTP transfer.
+Retrieve the attestation required to complete the CCTP transfer by calling Circle’s attestation API.

 • Call Circle’s GET /v2/messages API endpoint to retrieve the attestation.